Seventh Grade Curriculum

 • Builds knowledge lesson by lesson and across grade levels with coherent lessons.

 • Develops fluency and conceptual understanding in a multitude of ways.

 • Deepens understanding with vocabulary, cognitive rigor, and higher-level thinking skills.

-This course covers topics in life science at a middle school level, including: cells and living organisms, animals and plants, heredity and classification, and the environment.
+Life Science covers topics in life science at a middle school level, including: cells and living organisms, animals and plants, heredity and classification, and the environment.
+Microorganisms, Fungi, and Plants & (Short Course A) is covered in first quarter, Animals (Short Course B) is covered in second quarter, Cells, Heredity and Classification (Short Course C) is covered in third quarter, and Environmental Science (Short Course E) is covered in fourth quarter.
 There are several website resources that correspond with the Holt Science and Technology series.

 The science of life may occasionally present the student with some of the bioethical issues that exist in today’s world.
 It is the role of the parent to discuss these issues with the student and instruct the student in Church Teaching.
 We have done our best to point out these controversial issues and to provide guidance on how to address them.
 For example, the topic of evolution is discussed in 3rd quarter and notes on Church teaching has been included in the course plan where appropriate.
 These notes should be used as points of discussion between the student and parent and to bring in the Church’s important teaching on moral and bioethical issues.